I am an assistant professor in the Computer Science department at San Francisco State University (SFSU).

 I am interested in designing socio-technical systems to realize an inclusive and just society.
 My research falls across human-computer interaction (HCI), learning sciences, and community-based participatory action research.
 Acknowledging that technology design can reinforce the status quo, I seek ways to support the groups to own the output and engage with institutional infrastructures to bring about desired social change.
 I leverage participatory approaches that take incremental steps, focused on supporting communities to develop a critical awareness of their existing strengths and surrounding contexts.
 In the process, I design technology to function as an intermediary in facilitating people to come together, have a say in the process of change, and make moves towards enacting their desired futures.

+I completed my Ph.D. at Virginia Tech where I was a member of ThirdLab.
 During my graduate program, I worked on two major projects.
 The first involved developing integrated computational thinking and science modules for middle school classrooms.
-In it, we deployed curricular materials, including simulations and code-based models, in schools in Texas, Virginia, and Nepal.
-The second ongoing project involves an anti-trafficking organization in Nepal and the sex-trafficking survivors supported by the organization.
-In the project, I am exploring avenues to support the survivors in achieving what they call “dignified reintegration.”
+We deployed curricular materials, including simulations and code-based models, in schools in Texas, Virginia, and Nepal.
+The second ongoing project involved an anti-trafficking organization in Nepal and survivors of human trafficking supported by the organization.
+The project aims to support survivors in achieving what they call “dignified reintegration.”